 The Best Way to Explain How You Managed a Problem Employee

+Prepare in advance.
 Prepare for this type of question by reflecting on some of your most challenging subordinates.
 Take the time to write your thoughts on paper.
 Identify two or three cases in which you dealt with a problem employee.
-Think about how your intervention brought about positive change.
-For example, maybe your criticism or advice resulted in an improved attitude or increased productivity.
+Reflect on what the problem was, how you worked to solve the issue, and what the result was.

+It’s okay to mention an unmanageable employee.
 If you have any past experience with difficult employees who did not respond positively to your suggestions, describe how you outlined a reasonable plan for improvement, and then share how you dealt with their continued non-compliance.
 Typically, this involves collaborating with human resources and establishing a performance plan with a series of warnings if the employee does not improve.
 Remember, not everyone is adaptable to change.

 Highlight your creative thinking.
 You might provide a story of a time when you coached an employee towards a shift to a job more suitable to their background, skill set, or personality.
 Managers who employ this strategy can often save their company from the financially and administratively taxing process involved with a firing.
 It's not your job to be a psychologist, but as a manager, you are in the position of having to deal with different personalities.
 If you are able to address the problem head-on and take action that demonstrates change, you will be respected for your choice not to sweep it under the table.